Health

 Businesses that provide water to the public

-If you own a business and provide water to the public, your water must meet certain state requirements to insure its potability.
-Contact the Environmental Health Division of the department.
-We will inspect your water system and arrange for periodic sampling.
+If you own a business and provide water to the public, the water must meet state safety standards to make sure it’s safe to drink.
+Contact the Environmental Health Division, and we’ll inspect your water system and set up regular testing.

 Questions